Nevenall/ghosting-the-edge/docs/typography guidelines.md

 ## Aspects

-Aspects are manually title-cased and wrapped in double braces. {The Ultimate Fate Aspect Writer}
+Aspects are manually title-cased and wrapped in double braces. :aspect[The Ultimate Fate Aspect Writer]

 ## Stunts